42videobricks/42videobricks-csharp-client/docs/PlaylistsApi.md

 <a id="updateplaylistbyid"></a>
 # **UpdatePlaylistById**
-> Playlist UpdatePlaylistById (string playlistId, PlaylistProperties playlistProperties)
+> void UpdatePlaylistById (string playlistId, PlaylistProperties playlistProperties)

 Update an existing playlist